 SECTION 4.
 Quorum.
 A majority of the Board of Directors appearing in person or appearing through virtual technology, shall be deemed present and shall constitute a quorum.
 Provided, however, that if less than such majority of the directors is present at said meeting, a majority of the directors present may adjourn the meeting from time to time; and, provided, further, that the secretary shall notify any absent directors of the time and place of such adjourned meeting.
-The act of a majority of the directors.
+The act of a majority of the directors present at a meeting at which a quorum is present shall be the act of the board of directors.